Founder and Owner

 We are proud to have current students working with Faculty guidance to provide excellent instruction.

 Kaitlyn O’Donnell Nascimento

 Kaitlyn grew up dancing at CD&FS.
 After high school she spent a year in the Dominican Republic where she had the opportunity to teach Jazz and to study the Latin dance forms of Merengue, Salsa and Bachata.
 In 2007 she graduated from Wesleyan University with a degree in Dance, Romance Languages, and Literature.
 In college she took classes from a wide variety of contemporary dance artists and had multiple opportunities to choreograph and teach.
 After graduation Kaitlyn moved to Brazil where she spent two years studying Contemporary dance and Capoeira.
-She is very excited to return to CD&FS as a teacher.
+Kait is on extended leave.

 Abby grew up in VT at the Ruth Vickery School of Ballet and CD&FS.
 She received her B.A. from Johnson State College, and an elementary/dance teaching certificate from Norwich University.
 Abby has taught dance for the Wolcott Ballet, The Dance Academy of Stowe, and Montpelier High School; she has been on the faculty at CD&FS since 1994.
 Abby has performed with The Vermont Dance Collective and Same Planet Dance Co.
 She lives in Middlesex with her husband and two children.